Rough-legged buzzard: Description

 This fairly large raptorial species is 46–68 cm with wingspan ranging from 120 to 153 cm.
 Individuals can weigh from 600 to 1660 g with females typically being larger and heavier than males.
 Weights appear to increase from summer to winter in adults, going from an average of 822 to 1027 g in males and from 1080 to 1278 g in females.
 Among the members of the genus Buteo, it is sixth heaviest, the fifth longest, and the fourth longest winged.
 Among standard measurements in adults, the wing chord is 37.2–48.3 cm, the tail is 18.6–25.5 cm, culmen is 3.2–4.5 cm and the tarsus is 5.8–7.8 cm.
-The plumage is predominantly brown in colour and often shows a high degree of speckling.
+The plumage is predominantly brown and white, and often shows a high degree of speckling.
 A broad brown chest-band is present in most plumages and a square dark carpal patch contrasting with the white under-wing is an easily identifiable characteristic in light morph individuals.
-A wide variety of plumage patterns are exhibited in light vs. dark morphs, males vs. females and adults vs. juveniles.
+A wide variety of plumage patterns are exhibited in light vs. dark morphs, males vs. females, and adults vs. juveniles.
 Extensive field experience is required to distinguish between certain plumage variations.
-Compared to its more common Nearctic and Palearctic cousins, the common buzzard (Buteo buteo) and the red-tailed hawk (Buteo jamaicensis), it is slightly larger, though may be outweighed by the latter.
+Compared to its more common Palearctic and Nearctic cousins, the common buzzard (Buteo buteo) and the red-tailed hawk (Buteo jamaicensis), it is slightly larger, though may be outweighed by the latter.

-Its feet are feathered to the toes as an adaptation to its Arctic home range.
-Its scientific name reflects this feature; the genus name Buteo is the Latin name of the common buzzard, and lagopus, is derived from Ancient Greek lago (λαγως), meaning "hare", and pous (πους), "foot".
+Its legs are feathered, though not the toes, as an adaptation to cold in its Arctic home range.
+Its scientific name reflects this feature, as lagopus means "hare-foot".
 Its talons are relatively small, reflecting their preferred choice of prey.

 Distinguishing characteristics in all plumages include long white tail feathers with one or more dark subterminal bands.
-The wing tips are long enough to reach or extend past the tail when the animal is perched.
-The common buzzard can be similar-looking, with a similar long-tailed shape and can be notoriously variable in plumage.
-The rough-legged is longer-winged and more eagle-like in appearance.
+The wing tips are long enough to reach or extend past the tail when it is perched.
+The common buzzard can be similar-looking, with a similar long-tailed shape and can be notoriously variable in plumage; rough-legged is longer-winged and more eagle-like in appearance.
 The red-tailed hawk is chunkier-looking and differs in its darker head, broader, shorter wings, barring on the wings and the tail, dark leading edge to the wings (rather than black wrist patch) and has no white base to the tail.
 The ferruginous hawk is larger, with a bigger, more prominent bill and has a whitish comma at the wrist and all-pale tail.

-It is the only hawk of its size (other than the very different-looking osprey) to regularly hover over one spot, by beating its wings quickly.
+It is the only raptor of its size (other than the very different-looking osprey) to regularly hover over one spot, by beating its wings quickly.